-To say two people were engaged in amorous congress was by far the most polite option on the list, oftentimes serving as the definition for other, less discreet synonyms.
+To say two people were engaged in amorous congress was by far the most polite option on the list.
+It often served as the definition for other, less discreet synonyms.

-"Those two recently opened a basket-making shop."
-From a method of making children's stockings, in which knitting the heel is called basket-making.
+As in, “those two recently opened a basket-making shop.”
+Apparently the phrase stems from a method of making children’s stockings, in which knitting the heel is called basket-making.

 3. Bread and Butter

-"They left together, so they're probably at clicket."
-This was originally used only for foxes, but became less specific as more and more phrases for doing it were needed.
-One definition from the 1811 Dictionary of the Vulgar Tongue maintains the term’s original outdoorsy nature: “the man and woman are copulating in the ditch.”
+“They left together, so they’re probably at clicket.”
+This term was originally used only for foxes, but it became less specific as more and more phrases for doing it were needed.
+One definition from the 1811 Dictionary of the Vulgar Tongue maintains the term’s outdoorsy etymology: “the man and woman are copulating in the ditch.”